-The major factors which determine the manner in which a requisition is processed by the Purchasing Department include: the nature of the commodity or service to be purchased, its dollar value, and the urgency with which it is needed.
+The major factors which determine the manner in which a requisition is processed by the Procurement Services Department include: the nature of the commodity or service to be purchased, its dollar value, and the urgency with which it is needed.
 Additionally, the use of authorized and proper funds and accounts can affect a purchase.

 Expenditure Accounts and Fund Coding

 The use of proper Banner Finance fund and account is essential for the correct encumbrance of funds under any purchase.

 OrderThe on-line requisition is the departmental authorization for a purchase to be initiated, solicited (as applicable), and consummated as a purchase.

 The University PCard, a VISA card, is available to permanent UNCG employees for purchases under $5,000.
 A complete description of the PCard policies, procedures and related information is available on this website.
 The University strongly encourages the use of Pcard through our eprocurement system “eMarketplace”.